France - Data Protection Overview

-Furthermore, for some specific data, the government chose to use the room for manoeuvre allowed by the GDPR and set a specific regime for its processing.
+Furthermore, for some specific data, the government chose to use the room for maneuver allowed by the GDPR and set a specific regime for its processing.

-Regarding the processing of genetic or biometric data carried out on behalf of the State for the authentication or control of the identity of individuals, Article 32 of the Act provides that an authorisation by decree of the Council of State is required after reasoned opinion of CNIL.
+Regarding the processing of genetic or biometric data carried out on behalf of the State for the authentication or control of the identity of individuals, Article 32 of the Act provides that authorization by decree of the Council of State is required after the reasoned opinion of CNIL.

-Section 3 of Chapter III, Title II of the Act provides that CNIL's authorisation must be given within two months otherwise the authorisation is deemed granted unless the two months period has been extended (Article 66 of the Act), and that controls will be operated with an audit committee, created at the initiative of the government (Article 77 of the Act).
+Section 3 of Chapter III, Title II of the Act provides that CNIL's authorization must be given within two months otherwise the authorization is deemed granted unless the two months period has been extended (Article 66 of the Act), and that controls will be operated with an audit committee, created at the initiative of the government (Article 77 of the Act).

 In addition, the regime includes specific provisions regarding minors aged 15 or over, that may in particular object to holders of parental authority having access to data concerning them collected in course of the research, study, or evaluation in the health field, or being informed of such processing in cases provided for in Article 70 of the Act.